daos-stack/daos/doc/user/posix.md

 LD_PRELOAD=/usr/lib64/libioil.so # when installed from RPMs
 ```

-Alternatively it's possible to simply link the interception library into the application
+Alternatively, it's possible to simply link the interception library into the application
 at compile time with the `-lioil` flag.

 ### Monitoring usage

 The interception library is intended to be transparent to the user, and no other
-setup should be needed beyond the above however this can mean it's not easy to
+setup should be needed beyond the above.
+However this can mean it's not easy to
 tell if it is linked correctly and working or not, to detect this you can turn
-on reporting of activity by the interception library via environment variable, which
+on reporting of activity by the interception library via environment variable, in which
-will case it so print reports to stderr.
+will case it will print reports to stderr.

-If the `D_IL_REPORT` environment variable is set the the interception library will
+If the `D_IL_REPORT` environment variable is set then the interception library will
 print a short summary in the shared library destructor, typically as a program
 exits, if you set this to a number then it will also log the first read and write
 calls as well.
-For example if you set this to a value of 2 then the interception
+For example, if you set this to a value of 2 then the interception
-library will print to stderr on the first two intercepted read calls and the first
+library will print to stderr on the first two intercepted read calls, the first
-two write calls.
-To have all calls printed set the value to -1.
-A value of 0
+two write calls and the first two stat calls.
+To have all calls printed set the
-means to print the summary at program exit only.
+value to -1.
+A value of 0 means to print the summary at program exit only.

 ```
 D_IL_REPORT=2